sbaker-dev/Long-term-consequences-of-early-life-exposure-to-scarlet-fever/Paper/05_Results.md

 ## Results

 Table 1 reports the characteristics of our cohort that pass our sample selection criteria.
 We defined heart disease from ICD9 and ICD10 codes^[@Carter2019]^ (See supplementary information).
 Given the S. pyogenes effects multiple levels of the heart^[@Nizet2018]^, we investigated the association of scarlet fever with multiple sub-categories of heart disease.
 We included RHD as a positive control, as we know these individuals will have been infected as RHD is a known complication of untreated infections via developed into ARF.
 Given that ARF and RHD damage often is valvular, mostly involving the mitral valve^[@Sika-Paotonu2016]^, we also include vascular disease.

 **Table 1.** Characteristics of study participants passing sample selection criteria

-**UPDATE THE TABLE**

 [TABLE 1 HERE]